Aged care courses

 It depends where you want to work in the sector.
 If you’d like to become a support worker, you can do so with an Aged Care Certificate III or IV.
 These are vocational certificates that you can earn through a TAFE or registered training organisation.

 If you already have a certificate and you’d like to upskill, or you want to work in another level of aged care, you’re in the right place.
-The aged care degrees available through us quality you to step into important areas such as community wellbeing, case management, dementia care and palliative care.
+The aged care degrees available through us qualify you to step into important areas such as community wellbeing, case management, dementia care and palliative care.

 Start discovering the full list of aged care courses, and chat with our student advisors to make sure you’re working towards the qualification you need.